 Jonathan brooded for a minute.
 “You mean I should have known Mom was behind all this.”

-“That’s what I’m saying.
-You sure you want to go through with this?
+“Be sure you want to continue in this direction.
 Because if you leave Rosa again, it’ll kill her.”

 “You’re mad.
 You’re crazy to say that to me.
 Rose is my wife.
 You know what that means?
 She’s my life.”

 “You left her once.”